ibm-cloud-docs/Cloudant/accounts/curl.md

 *(The following section is based on a blog article that was written by Samantha Scharr: [ "Authorized curl, also known as `acurl`"] originally published 27 November 2013.)*

-`acurl` is a handy alias that you can use to run `curl` {{site.data.keyword.cloudantfull}} commands to URLs without having to enter your username and password for every request.
-That means a simple `GET` request to a database no longer needs to be written as `https://$ACCOUNT:$PASSWORD@$ACCOUNT.cloudant.com/foo`.
+You no longer need to write a simple `GET` request to a database as `https://$ACCOUNT:$PASSWORD@$ACCOUNT.cloudant.com/foo`.
 Instead, you can use, `https://$ACCOUNT.cloudant.com/foo`.
 {: shortdesc}